 Tip #1 – Document the Damage

-When the storm passes, your first instinct may be to start cleaning up the debris from your yard and attempt to undo the damage that has been done.
-However, it’s incredibly important that you take time to document the damage before you start the process of cleaning, fixing and getting back to normal.
+When the storm, flood, or fire passes, your first instinct may be to start cleaning up the debris from your yard and attempt to undo the damage that has been done.
+However, it’s incredibly important that you take time to document the damage before you start the process of cleaning, making repairs, and getting back to normal.
 One of the first things that you should do is take photographs of the property.
 Don’t forget the detail shots that may better show the extent of the damage.
 It’s also a good idea to shoot video of your property in the immediate aftermath of the disaster, as this can show a different perspective.
+Whenever possible, use time-stamped photos or videos and back them up digitally, such as in cloud storage or email.
 Finally, before you begin cleaning, take detailed notes about the damage that you find.
 No damage is too small to document, so try to be thorough.

 Tip #2 – Keep All of Your Receipts

-The expenses related to the disaster will quickly start to climb, and you will need to document every expense that you incur as a result.
+The expenses related to the disaster will quickly start to climb, and you will need to document eligible expenses that you incur as a result.
 These receipts will play an integral role in your FEMA application, so be sure to save each and every one.
+FEMA generally reimburses only certain disaster-related costs, not all expenses.
 Some receipts that you will want to save include receipts for:

 If you are not provided with a receipt, don’t be shy.
 Ask for one.
 It’s very important to have documentation of your expenses in order to get the assistance that you need.